dokku/dokku-scheduler-nomad/README.md

 - trigger scheduler-logs-failed: figure out a way to show the last failed deploy (if there was one)
 - trigger scheduler-run: figure out a way to express parameterized jobs
-- trigger scheduler-stop: tell nomad to stop all jobs for this app
 - trigger install: install levant binary
 - levant: add support for configuring all it's environment variables
 - jobs: add support for environment variables... somehow